pulse2percept/pulse2percept/doc/topics/models.rst

 that maps cortical electrode locations through cortical retinotopy.

 Which model to use depends on the scientific question.
-For retinal stimulation, the three main choices differ in what they claim to predict:
+For retinal stimulation, the three main choices differ in what they model:

 :py:class:`~pulse2percept.models.ScoreboardModel`
-    Simple geometric baseline.
-One Gaussian blob per electrode at a fixed ``rho``, scaled by amplitude.
-Answers where stimulation lands, not what a phosphene looks like: brightness follows amplitude, but phosphene size never changes with the pulse.
+    Fixed-width Gaussian per electrode; amplitude scales brightness.

 :py:class:`~pulse2percept.models.BiphasicScoreboardModel`
-    Focal phosphenes with pulse-dependent appearance.
-Same round blobs, but brightness depends on pulse amplitude and frequency, and size depends on amplitude; phase duration affects both through threshold scaling [Granley2021]_.
+    Adds [Granley2021]_-derived pulse-dependent brightness and width.
     Requires a described biphasic pulse train rather than a bare amplitude.

 :py:class:`~pulse2percept.models.BiphasicAxonMapModel`
-    Pulse-dependent appearance *plus* axonal streaks.
-Adds the elongation along retinal nerve fiber bundles that epiretinal subjects report, whose length also follows phase duration.
+    Additionally models axonal elongation, whose length follows phase duration [Granley2021]_.

-Published temporal and spatiotemporal models add assumptions specific to their experiments and should be chosen when those assumptions are relevant.
+The published models add assumptions specific to their experiments and should be chosen when those assumptions are relevant.

 Basic usage
 -----------